 Huston–Tillotson University - Austin, Founded in 1875

-Jarvis Christian College - Hawkins, Founded in 1912
+Jarvis Christian University - Hawkins, Founded in 1912

 Paul Quinn College - Dallas, Founded in 1872